-There is mention of color shock when a child manifests certain behaviors regarding the colored plates, such as crying out, flinching, blinking his/her eyes, or even when he/she immediately gives the plate back, when there is an extended response time to the first colored plate, when he/she makes defensive gestures, or mimicry, a sigh, hand movements, raising his/her eyebrows, shaking his/her head.
-There also is mention of color shock when he/she ignores conspicuous appeals and, e.g., first refers to the white parts, which normally are ignored (see 95, 65), and when M responses are absent from the colored plates, while such responses are given to the black plates.
+There is mention of color shock when a child manifests certain behaviors regarding the colored plates such as crying out, flinching, blinking his eyes, or even when he immediately gives the plate back, when there is an extended response time to the first colored plate, when he makes defensive gestures or mimicry, a sigh, hand movements, raising his eyebrows, shaking his head.
+There also is mention of color shock when he ignores conspicuous appeals and, e.g., first refers to the white parts that normally are ignored (see 95, 65) and also when M responses are absent from the colored plates while such responses are given to the black plates.